vsarunov/GameOfLife/README.md

 # GameOfLife
 Conways game of life

-The solution is an SPA type .NET core solution.
+The solution is an SPA type .NET core solution with Angular fron end.

 To run: clean and build the solution, this should install npm packages.
 Otherwise cmd to ClientApp and run "npm install".
 If the application throws an exception when running the web app, try to restart sometimes angular timeout occurs when connecting.